joint-em/FTCS/README.md

 FirmTruss Community Search in Multilayer Network
 ================================================

-This repository contains the implementation of algorithms, used datasets, and the full version paper "FirmTruss Community Search in Multilayer Network".
+This repository contains the implementation of algorithms, used datasets, and the full version of paper "FirmTruss Community Search in Multilayer Network".